cms-dev/cms/docs/Installation.rst

 .. warning::

-  It's usually possible to install python dependencies using your Linux distribution's package manager.
+  It is usually possible to install python dependencies using your Linux distribution's package manager.
 However, keep in mind that the version of each package is controlled by the package mantainers and could be too new or too old for CMS.
 This is especially true for Arch Linux, which is a bleeding edge distribution.

 To install CMS python dependencies on Arch Linux (again: assuming you didn't use the aforementioned AUR packages), you can issue: